postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 With a free Postman account, once you've reached your usage limit for monitoring you'll be automatically capped for the remainder of your monthly cycle.
 To continue to use monitoring for the remainder of your cycle, you can [upgrade your Postman plan](https://app.postman.co/purchase).

 With a paid Postman account, you have the option to cap your monthly monitoring usage by navigating to your [billing dashboard](https://go.postman.co/billing) > **Overages** and deselecting **Allow monitoring overages**.
-Overages are allowed by default and are charged at a pay-as-you-go rate of $0.75/1,000 calls beyond your monthly usage limit.
-You can also opt to [purchase monitoring blocks](https://app.postman.co/billing/overview) at a price of $20 for a pack of 50,000 calls per month.
+Overages are allowed by default and are charged at a pay-as-you-go rate.
+You can also opt to [purchase monitoring blocks](https://app.postman.co/billing/overview).

 > Unused monitoring requests or blocks do not roll over and must be consumed during the month purchased.